ProjectEvergreen/greenwood/www/pages/guides/netlify-cms.md

 If you've been following along, you should now be viewing the netlify CMS admin gui at your netlify domain `https://yourgeneratedurl-ads6387.netlify.com/admin`.

 From this page, you can see the default `blog` content type that we added in our netlify cms configuration file.
-When we create and publish a new `blog` page it will publish to the /public/blog folder of your repository.
+When we create and publish a new `blog` page it will publish to the `/public/blog` folder in your repository.

 ```render
 <img src="/assets/netlify-admin.png" alt="netlify-cms" style="max-width:800px;"/>
 ```
 #### Create Content

 Click **New Blog** button and you will be greeted with a WYSIWYG(what you see is what you get) content form.
-From here we can add a title which will be used for our page's URL, as defiend by our configuration.

-Add a **title** of `example`.
+Add a **title** of `example` which will be used for our page's URL, as defiend by our configuration.
+For example the title `Hello World Howdy` would be available at the url https://yourgeneratedurl-ads6387.netlify.com/blog/hello-world-howdy when publsihed.

 Add whatever content you'd like.
 If you wish to upload images through netlify's CMS they will be placed in `/public/assets` as defined in our netlify configuration.